simple-guy1/bitcoin-full-node-guide/README.md

 Installation and initial setup was done following official [documentation](https://github.com/romanz/electrs/blob/master/doc/install.md) together with two parts videos on youtube: [part 1](https://www.youtube.com/watch?v=mbG7hBMWQrs), [part 2](https://www.youtube.com/watch?v=IbOxgdHsyRI)<br>

+Only change was from the video's configuration is to expose server to **0.0.0.0** as I want to access the servers from client and I haven't been able to setup iptables to properly forward outcoming connection to these ports to **127.0.0.1**.<br>

 My electrs config for mainnet looks like this:
 ```
 network = "bitcoin"